storacha/w3cli/README.md

 ### `w3 space register`

-Register the space by adding a storage provider and delegating all of its capabilities to the currently authorized account.
+Register the space by adding a storage provider and delegating all of its capabilities to the currently login account.
 If you are authorized against more than one account you'll need to pass the `--email` option to specify which account to register the space with.